PacktPublishing/Engineering-Cognitive-AI-Agents/prompts/ch05/memory/summarize_conversation.md

 ---
 model: gpt-4o-mini
 temperature: 0.3
-max_tokens: 500
+max_tokens: 8192
 ---

-# Summarize Message
+I will generate a comprehensive summary of the following messages in a conversation, making sure to capture the key points and details, including entities, relationships, and context, while remaining concise and informative.

-I will generate a comprehensive summary of the following message in a conversation, making sure to capture the key points and details, including entities, relationships, and context, while remaining concise and informative.
+I will incorporate any previous summary into my new summary.

 [MESSAGES]:
 {{ messages }}